-Activities in Thailand are implemented in the Nakhon Sawan in the Central Plains region was selected because (1) rice farmers maintain continuous rice farming through water provided from an irrigation system, and (2) the cropping pattern could negatively affect the environment and rice farm ecology if farmers do not follow suitable practices.
-Nakhon Sawan, in the Central Plain of Thailand, was chosen to establish pilot sites because there are two rice community centers (CRC) in Thaclee District; one at Ban Nong Jik Ree and the other at Ban Sapan Song.
+Activities in Thailand are implemented in the Nakhon Sawan in the Central Plains region because (1) rice farmers maintain continuous rice farming through water provided from an irrigation system, and (2) the cropping pattern could negatively affect the environment and rice farm ecology if farmers do not follow suitable practices.
+Pilot sites were established because where two active rice community centers (CRC) in Thaclee District (Ban Nong Jik Ree and the other at Ban Sapan Song) are located.

-Key scientists and players
+Key scientists and partners

-Bureau of Rice Product Development, Mrs. Sukanya Kogngeon
+- Bureau of Rice Product Development, Mrs. Sukanya Kogngeon

-Bureau of Rice Seed, Ms. Vilairat Detphitayanan
+- Bureau of Rice Seed, Ms. Vilairat Detphitayanan

-Bureau of Rice Research, Ms. Sirima Pansiri
+- Bureau of Rice Research, Ms. Sirima Pansiri

-Bureau of Rice Product Promotion and Extension, Mrs. Julmanee Pitoonchareanlap
+- Bureau of Rice Product Promotion and Extension, Mrs. Julmanee Pitoonchareanlap

-Mrs. Pornsiri Senagalp
+- Mrs. Pornsiri Senagalp

-Dr. Rasamee Dhitikiattipong
+- Dr. Rasamee Dhitikiattipong

-Chainat Rice Research Center, Mrs. Duangporn Vitoonjit
+- Chainat Rice Research Center, Mrs. Duangporn Vitoonjit

-Land and Development Department, Ms. Nisa Meesang
+- Land and Development Department, Ms. Nisa Meesang

-Extension Department - Nakhon Sawan, Mr. Suwit Peugjeen
+- Extension Department - Nakhon Sawan, Mr. Suwit Peugjeen

-Nakhon Sawan Rice Seed Center
+- Nakhon Sawan Rice Seed Center